SAP-archive/teched2020-DAT260/exercises/ex1/README.md

 FROM LONDON_VERTICES;
 ```

-Geometries can represented in different [Spatial Reference Systems (SRS)](https://en.wikipedia.org/wiki/Spatial_reference_system).
+Geometries can be represented in different [Spatial Reference Systems (SRS)](https://en.wikipedia.org/wiki/Spatial_reference_system).
 The given latitude and longitude values are based on a round-earth model and the corresponding spatial reference system is [WGS84 (id 4326)](https://de.wikipedia.org/wiki/World_Geodetic_System_1984).

 For performance reasons, it is recommended to use a projected spatial reference system instead of a round-earth model.
 This way euclidean geometry can be used for spatial calculations, which is less expensive than calculations on the sphere.
 The second general recommendation when dealing with spatial data is to persist the base geometries.
 This way, in-database optimizations such a spatial indices can be leveraged.